 When it’s time to set up a merchant account

-If you launched a successful digital or online product and are getting close to generating sales of $10,000/month, it’s time to apply for a merchant account.
-If you’re selling smoking accessories and paraphernalia and are generating a high volume of daily transactions, it’s time to apply for a merchant account.
-And, if your online store has high ticket offers, nutraceutical items, continuity, chargebacks, refunds and/or fraud ratios, it’s definitely time to speak with a reputable payment service provider.
-They can help you with securing a merchant account.
+If you launched a successful digital product and are getting close to generating sales of $10,000/month, it‘s time to apply for a merchant account.
+If you’re selling smoking accessories and are generating a high volume of daily transactions, it‘s time to apply for a merchant account.
+And if your online store has high ticket offers, nutraceutical items, continuity, chargebacks, refunds and/or fraud ratios, it‘s definitely time to speak with a reputable payment service provider.
+They can help you secure a merchant account.

 Furthermore, if you have a seasoned payment service provider, they will find you flexible domestic or offshore solutions tailored to your business.
-It’s a good idea to explore solutions in multiple regions if you take cross-border payments and have a corporate setup in another country.
-It’s not uncommon to have both a domestic merchant account and an alternative account in Canada, the United Kingdom or some other part of the world in order to minimize costs and maximize your conversions.
+It’s wise to explore solutions in multiple regions if you take cross-border payments and have a corporate setup in another country.
+It’s not uncommon to have both a domestic and offshore merchant account to minimize costs and maximize your conversions.

 One final note: PayPal does offer great perks and can be a great backup strategy or part of your payment offerings!
 Depending on the third-party platforms you use, setup and integration with your CRM is relatively easy and customizable.
 You also have access to reliable tracking and reporting.

 Be that as it may, most low and high-risk merchants mistake PayPal as the only solution for business.
 This strategy isn’t secure!
-Banks offering merchant accounts provide a stable framework for you to safely and securely process transactions.
-Frozen funds aren’t unique to PayPal, but wouldn’t you rather solicit the help of a payment service provider that will be your advocate, help your business grow, and save you from payment processing roadblocks?
+Banks offering merchant accounts provide stability to safely and securely process transactions.
+Frozen funds aren’t unique to PayPal, but wouldn’t you rather solicit help from a provider that will be your advocate, help your business grow and spare you from payment processing roadblocks?

 To learn more about how DirectPayNet can help you secure a merchant account and coach you with upgrading from PayPal, contact us today!